ashiklom/pecan.book/Github-issues.md

 Bugs, Issues, Features, etc.
 ============================

 * **Label Issues**.
-Use the labels "bug", "question", or "web" ... to denote the type of issue you are submitting an issue.
+Use the labels "bug", "question", or "web" ... to denote the type of issue you are submitting.

 Reporting a bug
 ---------------